action #168178

 I agree.
 That is how I interpret the suggestion "Come up with a definition of the critical websocket+scheduler load based on 'overload experiments'"

-Updated by mkittler 26 days ago · Edited
+Updated by mkittler about 2 months ago · Edited

 - Assignee set to mkittler